programarivm/tutellus-halloffame/README.md

 # Tutellus Hall of Fame

-A randomish hall of fame of Tutellus instructors.
+Builds a randomish hall of fame of Tutellus instructors.

 ---